Duskendale. Art by Michael Komarck.

 |Government||House Rykker, feudal lord|

 |Notable places||Dun Fort, Seven Swords|

 Duskendale is a large port town off the coast of Blackwater Bay.
-It is located northeast of King's Landing and Rosby in the Crownlands.
+It is located northeast of King's Landing and Rosby in the crownlands.
 Formerly ruled by the Darklyns, it is now the seat of House Rykker.

-During the Defiance of Duskendale in 276AC, King Aerys II was held captive within Duskendale by Lord Denys Darklyn, who hoped to win a charter and more autonomy for the town.
-After Ser Barristan Selmy managed to rescue the king, House Darklyn was destroyed by King Aerys and Tywin Lannister, and Duskendale and its lands and incomes were give to House Rykker.
+During the Defiance of Duskendale in 277 AC, King Aerys II Targaryen was held captive within Duskendale by Lord Denys Darklyn, who hoped to win a charter and more autonomy for the town.
+After Ser Barristan Selmy rescued the king, House Darklyn was destroyed by Aerys and Lord Tywin Lannister, and Duskendale and its lands and incomes were give to House Rykker.
 Even with the Darklyns gone, many of their kin remain in Duskendale, with names such as Darke, Darkwood, or Dargood.
 Ser Dontos the Red, last of House Hollard, left Duskendale while a boy.

 A Storm of Swords